Categories: Matric questions

 • Resource availability can limit or expand team size.
 Organizations must balance expertise with available resources.

-• When large teams are required, breaking the team up into smaller, more task-oriented groups can improve productivity.
+When large teams are required, breaking the team up into smaller, more task-oriented groups can improve productivity.
 Cohesion and productive cooperation depend on regular communication and clearly defined roles.
+Below are some tips to manage a multi-disciplinary team;

 Admin